Our Process

 simple essay structure

-Each of these sections has a specific purpose and must be written carefully to achieve coherence and effectiveness.
+Each section has a specific purpose must be written carefully to achieve coherence and effectiveness.

 1. Introduction: Setting the Stage